ibm-cloud-docs/openwhisk/namespaces.md

 ### Accessing other resources from a namespace
 {: #namespace-access}

 Actions typically call other {{site.data.keyword.cloud_notm}} resources and services that require appropriate authentication.
-If these services are IAM-enabled and accept IAM tokens, you can leverage the namespace's functional ID for outbound communication.
+If these services are IAM-enabled and accept IAM tokens, you can leverage the namespace functional ID for outbound communication.
 {: shortdesc}

 As described in [Managing IAM access](/docs/account?topic=account-userroles), for each namespace, a service ID is created that represents the namespace.
 You can grant access to other services and resources for this service ID by assigning the appropriate roles by using IAM policy management.
 For more information about creating service IDs to access other IAM-enabled services, see [Creating and working with service IDs](/docs/account?topic=account-serviceids).